chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 -   `postgresql_private_ips` Eg: ["192.0.3.1", "192.0.3.2", "192.0.3.2"]

-### How To Add More Nodes to the Onprem Deployment
+### How To Add More Nodes to the On-Prem Deployment
-- Open the `config.toml` at bastion node.
+- Open the `config.toml` at bastion node
-- change the `instance_count` value, as explain in below example.
+- change the `instance_count` value, as explained in below example.
-- Add the `Ip address` for the respetive node at the end, as expain in the example.
+- Add the `Ip address` for the respetive node at the end, as explained in the example.
-- Make sure that all the necesssary port and fire wall setting are allign in the new node.
+- Make sure that all the necesssary port and fire wall setting are align in the new node.

 For example : Add new Automate node to the existing deployed cluster.
   | Old Config | => | New Config |